Entanglement entropy of a simple quantum system: Analytic results

-where ${\cal A}=4\pi R^2$ is the area of the spherical boundary in Fig. \ref{regions}.
-The result (\ref{final}) is in accordance with the holographic bound on entropy $S\leq\frac{\cal A}{4\ell^2_P}$, introduced in \cite{'tHooft,hologram}, and shows that the entanglement entropy of both parts of our composite system obeys an ``area law'', as discussed e.g. in \cite{wolf,plenio} for many-body systems.
+where ${\cal A}=4\pi R^2$ is the area of the spherical boundary in Fig. \ref{regions}, $\ell_P = \left(\hbar G/c^3\right)^{1/2}$ is the Planck length and $\gamma$ is given in Eq. (\ref{lambdalast}).
+The result (\ref{final}) is in accordance with the holographic bound on entropy $S\leq\frac{\cal A}{4\ell^2_P}$, discussed in \cite{bousso,thooft,susskind}, and shows that the entanglement entropy of both parts of our composite system obeys an ``area law''.